 Launches executable programs from within Visual Studio.

-The pre-defined alias Shell can be used in lieu of this command.
+The predefined alias Shell can be used in place of Tools.Shell.

-Caution If the path argument supplies the directory path as well as the file name, you should enclose the entire pathname in adjacent double quotes, as in the following:
+If the path argument supplies the directory path as well as the file name, you should enclose the entire pathname in literal quotes ("""), as in the following:

-Each pair of adjacent double quotes ("") within the string literal is interpreted as a single double quote character in the string.
-Therefore, the preceding example passes the following string to the Shell command:
+Each set of three double quotes (""") is interpreted by the Shell processor as a single double quote character.
+Thus, the preceding example actually passes the following path string to the Shell command:

 If you do not enclose the path string in literal quotes ("""), Windows will use only the portion of the string up to the first space.
 For example, if the path string above were not quoted properly, Windows would look for a file named "Program" located in the C:\ root directory.
 If a C:\Program.exe executable file were actually available, even one installed by illicit tampering, Windows would attempt to execute that program in place of the desired "c:\Program Files\SomeFile.exe" program.

 The following command uses xcopy.exe to copy the file MyText.txt into the Text folder.
 The output from xcopy.exe is displayed in both the Command Window and the Output window.